otsembo/otsembo/README.md

 - [kotlin-multiplatform-samples](https://github.com/rutubishi/kotlin-multiplatform-samples) - Explore different samples for various Kotlin Multiplatform projects.
 Identify templates and explore the amazing world of Kotlin and its various targets.
 Beware, we love food :fries:, :smiley:.

 **PS: I am accepting contributions for all these projects.**

+## Courses 🖥️
+I like creating courses for Android and Kotlin developers.
+I have featured courses at industry leading platform, [Kodeco](https://kodeco.com).
+I also create free course that can be accessed on my YouTube channel.
+Get in and gain some wonderful Kotlin knowledge.

+- [Jetpack Compose: Getting Started](https://kodeco.com) -  An introductory course on the fundamentals of building UIs using Jetpack Compose.
+This course covers everything from the basics of UI elements to advanced techniques of styling Jetpack Compose UI elements.
+- [kt whisperer](https://www.youtube.com) - My YouTube channel that has a wide variety of tutorials in Kotlin and Android.
+This channel will provide you with relevant knowledge in a quick and easy manner.

 ## Other Contributions :bookmark: